leadscope/toxml-api/README.md

 ToxML API
 =========

-Provides an implementation of the ToxML specification.
+For the upcoming update of the ToxML specification, the ToxML foundation has moved towards opening the standard, and allowing external contributions.
+To this end a community site has been created that allows the viewing and modification of the working draft of the specification (http://toxml.lhasalimited.org/working-draft).
+As part of this site, the specification can be downloaded in a concise XML format (toxml_specification.xml).
+This project takes that specification and generates a Java API that provides a data model, a parser, and a serializer.

 There are two parts to the project, the main stucco module and the stucco-builder-plugin module, which is used to generate the concrete model objects from the current specification.

 Installation
 ------------